mose247/3D-object-detection/README.md

 ## Object Detection

 ### Lidar Point-Cloud from Range Image
 The Waymo Open Dataset uses range images to store LiDAR data.
-This data structure holds 3D points as a 360° "photo" of the scanning environment with the row dimension denoting the elevation angle of the laser beam and the column dimension denoting the azimuth angle.
+This data structure holds 3D points as a 360° photo of the scanning environment with the row dimension denoting the elevation angle of the laser beam and the column dimension denoting the azimuth angle.
 Each image consists in four channels:

 - _range_: encodes the distances from the LiDAR sensor to objects in the environment.
 - _intensity_: captures the intensity of the laser beam's return signal.